-1. INTRODUCTION
+I. INTRODUCTION

 Keystroke privacy is critical for ensuring the security of computer systems and the privacy of human users as what being types could be passwords or privacy sensitive information.
-The research community has studied various ways to recognize keystrokes, which can be classified into three categories: acoustic emission based approaches, electromagnetic emission based approaches, and vision based approaches.
-Acoustic emission based approaches recognize keystrokes based on either the observation that different keys in a keyboard produce different typing sounds [?, ?] or the observation that the acoustic emanations from different keys arrive at different surrounding smartphones at different time as the keys are located at different places in a keyboard [?].
-Electromagnetic emission based approaches recognize keystrokes based on the observation that the electromagnetic emanations from the electrical circuit underneath different keys in a keyboard are different [?].
-Vision based approaches recognizes keystrokes using vision technologies [?].
+The research community has studied various ways to recognize keystrokes in context of computer systems and the privacy of human users, which can be classified into three categories: acoustic emission based approaches, electromagnetic emission based approaches, and vision basead approaches.
+Acoustic emission based approaches recognize keystrokes based on either the observation that different keys in a keyboard produce different typing sounds [2], [3] or the observation that the acoustic emanations from different keys arrive at different microphones at different time [4].
+Electromagnetic emission based approaches recognize keystrokes based on the observation that the electromagnetic emanations from the electrical circuit underneath different keys in a keyboard are different [5].
+Vision based approaches recognize keystrokes using computer vision technologies [6].